 During a write operation, the coordinator communicates with the replicas (the number of which depends on the Replication Factor).
 The write is successful when the specified number of replicas confirm the write.

 In the above diagram, the double arrows indicate the write operation request going into the coordinator from the client and the acknowledgment being returned.
 Since the Consistency Level is one, the coordinator, V, must only wait for the write to be sent to and responded by a single node in the cluster which is W.

 Since RF=3, our partition 1 is also written to nodes X and Z, but the coordinator does not need to wait for a response from them to confirm a successful write operation.
-In practice, acknowledgements from nodes X and Z can arrive to the coordinator at a later time, after the coordinator acknowledges the client.
+In practice, acknowledgments from nodes X and Z can arrive to the coordinator at a later time, after the coordinator acknowledges the client.

 When our Consistency Level is set to

 QUORUM, the coordinator must wait for a majority of nodes to acknowledge the write before it is considered successful.
-Since our Replication Factor is 3, we must wait for 2 acknowledgements (the third acknowledgement does not need to be returned):
+Since our Replication Factor is 3, we must wait for 2 acknowledgments (the third acknowledgment does not need to be returned):

 During a read operation, the coordinator communicates with just enough replicas to guarantee that the required Consistency Level is met.
 Data is then returned to the client.